SinTan1729/X-UnruledExport/README.md

 # Notes

-- Doesn't work with the latest stable release of Xournal++ yet, as the `export` api hasn't shipped.
+- Doesn't work with the latest stable release of Xournal++ yet, as the `export` api hasn't shipped ([relevant PR](https://github.com/xournalpp/xournalpp/pull/3566)).
 You'll need to build from source in order to use it.

 - [Xournal++](https://github.com/xournalpp/xournalpp/) is an excellent app for hand note-taking.